GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Discussion

-\paragraph{Broadcast.} Our instance of \acs{title} uses Flooding for broadcasting.
-However, in terms of message complexity a Gossip protocol may be advantageous in many use cases.
+\paragraph{Broadcast} To reduce communication costs in \sysname, a gossip protocol can be used.
 Gossip protocols randomly send broadcast messages to a set number of neighbors, which in turn do the same~\cite{gossip}.
 These protocols are probabilistic in nature, yet, perform well on average and significantly reduce overhead compared to flooding~\cite{gossip}.

-\paragraph{Monitoring.} An aspect that could be changed is the on-demand nature of the integrity validation.
+\paragraph{Monitoring} An aspect that could be changed is the on-demand nature of the initial integrity validation.
 For example, one could have all nodes regularly check all their neighbors instead.
-This way, after a set span every node would be validated, so even a passive adversary cannot hide.
+These validations can be entirely local per node and the \sysname process would only be triggered when a node actually notices inconsistencies.
+This way, every node would be validated eventually, so even a passive adversary cannot hide.

-\paragraph{Dynamic Jury.} Further, the jury size does not have to be fixed over the life span of a \acs{title} instance.
+\paragraph{Dynamic Jury} The jury size does not have to be fixed over the life span of a \sysname instance.
 It might be advantageous to dynamically adjust the jury size when required, e.g., increase the jury size when many blames occur in a short time frame.
 This would dynamically adjust the security probabilities along the network's needs at the time.

-\paragraph{Final Decision.} Part of a practical instantiation of \acs{title} is the resulting reaction of the jury to a confirmed adversarial node.
+\paragraph{Jury Decision} Part of a practical instantiation of \sysname is the resulting reaction of the jury to a confirmed adversarial node.
 This by itself is a vastly complex topic and highly dependent on the use case.
-Nevertheless, this section sketches some possible approaches for practical implementation.
-Straightforward expulsion of the faulty node as a result of the jury decision is not possible in many use cases, e.g.\ cyber-physical systems like autonomous cars, where expulsion from the network does not prevent them from affecting the system.
+Straightforward expulsion of the malicious node as a result of the jury decision is not possible in many use cases, e.g., cyber-physical systems like autonomous cars, where expulsion from the network does not prevent them from affecting the system.
 In these situations, some other response might be more appropriate.
-Many mechanisms exist for \emph{self-healing}, in which a faulty node is returned to a valid state.
-In this case, we might choose to use SADAN not to exclude an adversarial node, but to decide whether a node will be \emph{added} to the network.
+Mechanisms exist for \emph{self-healing}~\cite{selfheal}, in which a faulty node is returned to a valid state.
+In this case, we might choose to use \sysname not to exclude an adversarial node, but to decide whether a node will be \emph{added} to the network.